 to Determine Eligibility for Special Education

-Due to an Emotional Disturbance
+Due to an Emotional Disability

 Practices to Address Disproportionality in Identification

-of Students with Emotional Disturbance
+of Students with Emotional Disability

 District Policies: Policies that are based on a thorough and timely analysis of data related to trends of student population, student learning, teacher quality and professional development create school systems in which all students are successful.
 However, in some circumstances those with limited connection to the student population for whom decisions are being made determine policy.
-The "punishment paradigm" (Maag, 2001) which includes zero tolerance policies, corporal punishment, suspension, and expulsion, target identification of African American students at disproportionately high rates (Skiba, 2002) and contribute to their overrepresentation in disproportionately segregated programs for emotional disturbance.
+The "punishment paradigm" (Maag, 2001) which includes zero tolerance policies, corporal punishment, suspension, and expulsion, target identification of African American students at disproportionately high rates (Skiba, 2002) and contribute to their overrepresentation in disproportionately segregated programs for emotional disability.
 These policies tend to exist in urban schools, which serve predominately black, and Latino students.
 Bearing in mind the afore-mentioned cultural incongruence, students of color may exhibit cultural behaviors that are not readily understood by the majority of their teaching staff.
 Collaboration between district level special and general education administrators provides another path to reducing disproportionality.
 By forming partnerships with general education administrators, special education leaders can play a role in developing effective intervention models designed to reduce inappropriate referrals to special education (for an example, see Klingner, Harry and Felton, 2003).